Simple Pumpkin Rye Bread with Cinnamon Sugar Topping

 There are certain recipes in my baking rotation that take me straight to a particular season, maybe even evoke a desired mood or feeling state.
 Pumpkin bread is just that sort of thing.
 It is the essence of fall, of comfort, of feeling cared for and loved.
 Maybe it's the combination of warm spices (cinnamon, ginger, nutmeg and cloves) we associate with autumn or the delightful aroma that wafts through the kitchen while the bread is in the oven.
 Or maybe it's the way pumpkin puree magically creates the moistest quick bread imaginable.
 To me, this Simple Pumpkin Rye Bread with Cinnamon Sugar Topping is the gateway to that cozy autumn feeling we all long for come September.

 This rye variation of pumpkin bread is adapted from Smitten Kitchen's Pumpkin Bread recipe because it is HANDS DOWN the best I've made.
 This is a tall, impressive loaf that rivals the sort of thing you might find at your local coffee shop.
 The rye flour adds a welcome but subtle earthiness to the loaf along with bringing those Nordic vibes (rye is the quintessential grain of the Scandinavian region).
-I've made a few other small changes, but quite honestly the original recipe was an outstanding place to begin.

 a loaf of pumpkin bread on a cooling rack